CPSuperstore-Inc/Python2ExeAPI/README.md

 `<JSON_File>` Is The Path To The JSON Config File.
 This Can Be Absolute, Or Relative.

+To run the sample JSON file, simply open a terminal window where the JSON file, and `Python2ExeAPI.py` file are.
+From There Issue The Following Command:
+> python Python2ExeAPI.py SampleBuildScript.json

+This will start the conversion.

 # Exapmle JSON File
 (This Is The Sample JSON File To Run To Convert The Sample Project - All Provided)
 ```